-Before the government can introduce a bill to impose a new tax, increase the rate of an existing tax, continue an expiring tax or extend the coverage of a tax, it must first introduce, and have the House of Commons adopt, a ways and means motion.21 The requirement for a ways and means motion means that tax increases are the prerogative of the government, as only ministers may introduce them.
+Before the government can introduce a bill to impose a new tax, increase the rate of an existing tax, continue an expiring tax or extend the coverage of a tax, it must first introduce, and have the House of Commons adopt, a ways and means motion.22 The requirement for a ways and means motion means that tax increases are the prerogative of the government, as only ministers may introduce them.
 However, legislative proposals to reduce the level of taxation do not need to be preceded by a ways and means motion before being introduced.

 Ways and means motions establish limits, such as tax rates and their applicability, on the scope of the associated tax legislation.
 The motions may be general or very specific, as in the form of draft legislation.
-The corresponding bill must be based on the motion, but does not need to be identical to it.
+The corresponding bill must be based on the motion but does not need to be identical to it.
 Once the motion is adopted, a bill may be introduced with the proposed tax measures.
 It should be noted that, unlike appropriation bills or unless otherwise indicated, changes to taxation authorized by legislation do not need to be renewed.

 As it may take some time before legislation implementing tax measures is passed, the government's long-standing practice is to implement, provisionally, some tax measures as of the date of the notice of a ways and means motion, or, in some cases, the date of the Minister of Finance's announcement of the proposed changes.
-The rationale for provisional implementation is that if some tax measures were not immediately put in place, their effectiveness could be diminished, it would be difficult for the Minister of Finance to forecast expected revenues, and certain taxpayers could gain unintended advantages.
-22 The result is that taxes may be collected before the proposed changes have the force of law.
+The rationale for provisional implementation is that if some tax measures were not immediately put in place, their effectiveness could be diminished, it would be difficult for the Minister of Finance to forecast expected revenues and certain taxpayers could gain unintended advantages.23 The result is that taxes may be collected before the proposed changes have the force of law.
+However, since a proposed tax measure has yet to be enacted in law, there is no legal requirement for the taxpayer to pay such a tax, nor is there any legal authority for the government to enforce its collection.